Samantha Scaffidi

-Samantha Scaffidi is an American actress.
-She began her career in short films before becoming known for her role as Victoria Heyes in Terrifier (2016) and Terrifier 2 (2022), and Luce in Demon Hole (2017)—all three slasher films.
-In addition to acting, Scaffidi is known for directing the RAINN public service announcement Wait.
+Samantha Scaffidi (born March 3, 1989) is an American actress, writer, and director.
+She began her career in short films before becoming known for her role as Victoria Heyes in the Terrifier film franchise—appearing in Terrifier (2016), Terrifier 2 (2022) and Terrifier 3 (2024).
+She had a leading role as Luce in Demon Hole (2017).
+In addition to acting, Scaffidi is known for directing the RAINN public service announcement Wait (2019).

+Early life

+Scaffidi studied acting and voice at Salve Regina University and a variety of acting-related topics at the William Esper Studio.

 Career

 Independent films

 Scaffidi began her career with a minor role as a waitress in the short film Uncomfortable Silence and Bea in Derailing (both in 2013).
 In 2015, she portrayed Georgette in the feature film Sam and Samantha in the short film Act, Naturally.
 The same year, Scaffidi had a supporting role as Michelle in the independent comedy film The Networker.
 The following year, she portrayed the lead character Luce in the comedy horror film Demon Hole which premiered at the Cannes Film Festival and was picked up by SC Films and SP Releasing.
 In 2018, Scaffidi had a supporting role as Alessandria in the feature length film Sarah Q.